sheikhfaisalanwar/dicom-parser-app/README.md

 ## Improvements
+- Still need to confirm issues with the PNG image generation.
+Returning a blacked out image now.
 - Be able to create DICOM idempotent records by sequence number
 - Add more test coverage
 - Add standardized error definitions